NanManee/Bellabeat-Project/README.md

 ### Recomendations

 - Bellabeat aims to enhance and update more features on the app.
-It's important to create a user-friendly app to connect with users.
+It's important to create a user-friendly app or a podcast to connect with users.
+Live chat customer support is also great for addressing issues that customers have.

 - Encouraging users to stay active with the device's reminder feature.
 Instructing users about the health benefits of staying active is crucial.
 According to Medical News Today, walking 9,000 steps a day is likely to reduce the chance of dying early by 60%.
 For people walking 7,000 steps, the chances of cardiovascular disease are reduced by 51%.